Italy 2017-2019

 Gary Voelker, Faculty Curator of Birds; Toby J. Hibbitts, Curator of Amphibians and Reptiles; Jerry Huntley, WFSC Undergraduate student.

 From mid-May to mid-June of 2010 a group of researchers from the Biodiversity Research and Teaching Collections went on an expedition to Benin, West Africa.
 The main objective of the trip was to explore the feasibility of future work in the country while building the BRTC collections of bird, reptile, and amphibian tissue and blood from the region.
 Dr. Alphonse Adite, a former student from the Department of Wildlife and Fisheries Sciences and a native of Benin assisted with logistics and played a vital role in the success of the trip.
 It is the goal of the BRTC to continue fostering foreign relations with Benin and other countries of interest to our researchers.
 In the near future we will use the tissue and blood samples collected for future genetic studies of the biodiversity of Benin and how it connects to regional scales of genetic diversity across Africa.
-All specimens will be cataloged into the collections at the BRTC.
-See a complete list of species collected here (pdf file)
+All specimens have been cataloged into the collections at the BRTC.